Shopify/shopify-app-js/packages/apps/shopify-api/docs/guides/test-helpers.md

 ## setUpValidRequest()

-`setUpValidRequest()` duplicates and decorates a provided Request object with authorization parameters to use in testing.
-The first parameter determines the authorization method to fake, and provides any inputs required to fake the authorization.
+`setUpValidRequest()` duplicates and decorates a provided Request object with authorization properties to use in testing.
+The first function parameter determines the authorization method to fake, and provides any inputs required to fake the authorization.
 There are four authorization methods that can be faked:
 1. **Admin**: This authorization method is used by Shopify when making HTTP GET request to your app through the Shopify Admin interface.
 It appends authorization parameters to the query string of the URL.
 1. **Bearer**: This authorization method is used by App Bridge when your app's front-end makes `fetch` requests to your app's back-end.
 It appends an `authorization` header to the [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request).
 1. **Extension**: This authorization method is used by Shopify when making HTTP POST requests to your app extension.
 It appends authorization headers to the [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request).